CSlocumWX/plotting/README.md

 plt.subplots_adjust(top=0.8)
 plt.show()
 ```

+**Note**: If you did not clone the code as a submodule and you just copied the `plotting.py` script,
+you will need to change the import from `from plotting.plotting import *` to `from plotting import *`.

+*This example is based on the one included in [Text rendering With LaTeX](https://matplotlib.org/users/usetex.html).*

 ### Fixing the tick labels
 When matplotlib is configured to use LaTeX, it sets the tick labels to math mode by